 One of the main reasons people continue to use, is to avoid dealing with the symtoms of opioid withdrawal.

-Risk of Opioid Misuse and Overdose
+Risk of Opioid Addiction and Overdose

 Opioids are safest when used for the short-term management of acute pain with a physician’s prescription.

 Using these medications for any purpose other than the intended medical use or against the doctor’s instructions is considered opioid misuse.
 This includes exceeding the prescribed dosage, using the drugs for a different condition, and the recreational use of opioids.